dwc42/pintos/design_document.md

 > B6: Describe a potential race in thread_set_priority() and explain
 > how your implementation avoids it.
 Can you use a lock to avoid
 > this race?
+I disabled interrupts so it doesn't recursively call sema down waiting for the lock.
+The base priority has to be modified, recalculate the priority, if the thread should yield the current thread if it is greater, etc in order atomically.
+If an interrupts splices into the execution it could crash so interrupts are disabled.
 ### RATIONALE

 > B7: Why did you choose this design?
 In what ways is it superior to
 > another design you considered?
+It implements priority scheduling with donation which before pintos uses a First Come First serve approach.
+The design prevents priority inversion by donating priority to lower priority threads preventing starvation of higher priority threads.
+The wait on lock field allow donation to happen in nest chains.

 			   SURVEY QUESTIONS
 			   ================